| Readers

 This

-one was a barn burner, and we’re willing to bet it all came
+one was a barn burner, and were willing to bet it all came

 down to whose crab rangoon was more real.
 Capital Buffet edged